cjdbarlow/Part-One/the_cell_membrane.md

 ##Ion Permeability
 At rest, the cell is:
 * Permeable to **potassium**
-    * Potassium flows out against its concentration gradient This makes the resting potential becomes more negative.
+    * Potassium flows out down its concentration gradient
+    This makes the resting potential becomes more negative.
         * This negative charge opposes the further movement of potassium and so an equilibrium is established between opposing electrical and chemical gradients
 * Impermeable to other cations